kirbyjp/SVET/theory/theory.md

 Any global structure is valid, provided it preserves fixed local adjacency and a uniform update rule across all nodes.

 ---

 ## 3. Capacity Limits and Divergence‑Free Behavior
-### 3.0 Update Mechanics
-To clarify the mechanics of the spatial-temporal step, we distinguish two complementary perspectives of a single network event:

-* **Re-instantiation:** The temporal update of the pattern.
-Each tick, the node network recalculates and re-instantiates the pattern according to its fixed local transition rules.
-* **Re-embedding:** The spatial placement of the pattern.
-This describes how the updated coherence-structure is placed back into the physical node layout.

-Re-instantiation and re-embedding occur simultaneously; they represent the temporal and spatial dimensions of the same update step.

 ### 3.1 Finite Excitation Capacity (η_max)
 *TODO: Define the maximum excitation per node and how it constrains local field amplitudes.*